RatterScanner/CDN/README.md

 The database should be accessible by multiple server's at once.

 # Next to do
-- Add tests
-- Add retrieve / upload logic
+- Add upload logic
-- Add token checks for retrieve logic
+- Add more tests
-- Add database connection for info related about files
+- Add database connection for info related about files and future token checks
+- Add token checks for upload logic
+- Add CI/CD workflow

 # How to test / run
 - To be added.
-- Endpoints should be split from their Handlers, so the logic of the handlers can be tested individually.

 # CI/CD pipeline
-- To be added.
 - Merge's or commits should trigger an update of the currently used CDN.
 - This will probably be managed by another internal service, also written in c#.
+- To be added.